dave-hudson/c8/doc/c8_natural_natural.md

 natural() noexcept
 ```

-Constructs a natural number with a value of zero.
+Constructs a `c8::natural` with a value of zero.

 ### Exceptions ###